Children’s Court

 -

-assists in supporting the juvenile’s participation in rehabilitation programs and managing the juvenile’s re-integration into the community.
+supports the juvenile’s participation in rehabilitation programs re-integration into the community: s 53(4).

 -